vitpia/markdown-cv/index.md

 `2012-present`
 BMC Psychology, Brain and Language, Brain Topography, Cerebral Cortex, Cognition, Collabra, Cortex, Emotion, Frontiers in Human Neuroscience, Frontiers in Language Sciences, Human Brain Mapping, Journal of Cognitive Neuroscience, Journal of Experiment Psychology: General, Journal of Experimental Psychology: Human Perception and Performance, Journal of Experimental Psychology: Learning, Memory, and Cognition, Journal of the International Neuropsychological Society, Journal of Neurolinguistics, Journal of Neuroscience, Language and Speech, Language, Cognition and Neuroscience, Nature Communications, Neuropsychologia, PLoS ONE, Proceedings of the National Academy of Sciences, Psychonomic Bulletin & Review, Quarterly Journal of Experimental Psychology

+### Guest lectures
+`2020`
+Language testing during awake brain surgery (and beyond). _University of Groningen, the Netherlands_
+`2019`
+Producing words: The eletrophysiology of memory and motor aspects of speaking. _University of Sao Paulo, Brazil_
+`2019-present`
+Tutor for FieldTrip Toolkit, _Nijmegen, the Netherlands_

 ## Organisation
 `2016-present`
 Research committee member, _Department of Medical Psychology, Radboudumc, Nijmegen_